oracle-livelabs/oci-migration/ecc-developer-hol/query/eccpersonalizationtemplate/eccpersonalizationtemplate.md

 10. Click on “Return to Application” to access the dashboard
         ![Local Agreements Dashboard](../images/a11s15.png "Local Agreements Dashboard")

-11. To add other shipped dashboards, like Agreements dashboard or Requisitions dashboard in the same page, the user needs to follow the same personalization process for other sub tabs available in the ECC Personalization Template personalization.
+11. To add other shipped dashboards, like Agreements dashboard or Requisitions dashboard in the same page, the user needs to follow the same personalization process for other sub tabs available in the ECC Scratchpad personalization.

 12. Click on “Personalize” option under EBS Settings